Pedro Navaja: Reception

 On the review of the album Siembra, John Bush of Allmusic referred the message as "a devastating life-in-el-Barrio exposé".
 He also praised the arrangements of Willie Colón and Luis Ortiz, noting the use of street noise and police sirens as well as the statement "I like to live in America", part of the chorus lyrics for the song "America" from West Side Story, the film.
 It was listed on Billboard's "15 Best Salsa Songs Ever" in 2018.

 Covers

 The song has been covered by Los Joao, La Lupe, La Orquesta Plateria (that popularized the song in Spain), Pepe Arevalo, Los Flamers, Roman Palomar, A Palo Seko, Markoz, and La Pozze Latina.
-Pedro Navaja was one of the songs that Puerto Rican singer Chayanne covered his 1994 album, Influencias.
+Pedro Navaja was one of the songs that Puerto Rican singer Chayanne covered on his 1994 album, Influencias.
 Mexican pop singer, Emmanuel covered the song on his live album, Emmanuel Presenta...

+Popular culture

+The song is featured in The Flash (2023) as Nora Allen (Maribel Verdú) sings it to her son, Barry Allen (Ezra Miller), before her death.

 Musicians

 Musicians as listed in the album's liner notes are: